tounsils/rest_api_json-server/README.md

 # REST API Back-End for Angular 10/9 App with JSON-Server and Faker.js
-REST API back-end for Angular 10/9 application which can be consumed using Angular 10 Http Client even before the real back-end is ready
+REST API back-end for Angular 10/9 application which can be consumed using Angular 10 Http Client even before the real back-end is ready.

 Topics : angular rest-api json-server backend-api